-The word ‘Apathy’ (Noun) describes a lack of interest, enthusiasm, or concern about things that typically evoke emotion or attention.
+The word ‘Apathy’ (noun) describes a lack of interest, enthusiasm, or concern.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Apathy’ correctly in sentences.

 Apathy Explained in Depth

-A complete and detailed guide to the word ‘Apathy’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word ‘Apathy’ including meaning, definition, examples, etymology, synonyms, and antonyms, plus quick answers to common questions about whether apathy is always linked to depression.

 Meanings of Apathy

 Apathy means a state of indifference where a person shows little or no emotion, interest, or concern about the things happening around them.
-It can reflect emotional numbness, lack of motivation, or detachment from social, emotional, or physical activities.
+It can reflect emotional numbness, low motivation, or detachment from social, emotional, or physical activities.

 Definition

 Apathy is a noun that refers to the absence or suppression of passion, emotion, or excitement.
-It describes a person’s unresponsiveness to things that would normally evoke feelings or actions, often resulting in disengagement from responsibilities, relationships, or goals.
+It describes someone’s unresponsiveness to things that would normally evoke feelings or actions, often resulting in disengagement from responsibilities, relationships, or goals.

 Etymology

 The word “apathy” comes from the Greek word apatheia, meaning “without feeling” or “freedom from emotion.”
 It is formed by combining a- (without) and pathos (emotion or feeling).
-The word entered English in the 16th century and has come to represent emotional indifference or lack of interest.
+The term entered English in the 16th century, and it has long been used to describe emotional indifference or lack of interest.

 Example Sentences